 The women out front were surprised to hear the metal bolt slide, unlocking the door before two o’clock.
 Esperanza didn’t swing both of the large doors open like she usually did.
-Instead, she just opened one barely enough to stick her head through, “Lo siento, ladies.
+Instead, she just opened one barely enough to stick her head through, “Sorry, ladies.
 There will be no chocolates today.”

-The ladies giggled as they walked away, not saying anything in return and too hung over to notice the change in Esperanza’s eye color.
+The ladies giggled as they walked away, not saying anything in return and too hungover to notice the change in Esperanza’s eye color.

 When Esperanza made it back to the bedroom, she found Pierre had finished his coffee and what was left of the cookies and was lying back in bed.

-“You finished the cookies, I see,” Esperanza said as she spread her arms, opening her shawl and exposing her naked body.
+“You finished the cookies, I see,” Esperanza said as she spread her arms, opening her shawl and exposing her body.
 “Good, you’re going to need your energy.”
 She let the shawl drop to the floor and made her way into bed.

 “Again?”
 Pierre asked.

 “Twice is luck.
 Good or bad,” she said.
-“Three times is Destiny.”
+“Three times is destiny.”